• Home

 CBT is a thought-based therapeutic approach, differing from SFT:

-SFT: A Faster, Solution-Focused Approach
+SFT: A Faster, Solution-Focused Therapy

 As SFT has become an influential therapeutic practice globally, many therapists from other psychological approaches now offer it — often without undergoing the rigorous training that SFT requires.
 At BetterTalk, we created a practice where every therapist is trained to a uniform high standard.
 Each has completed the 18-month BRIEF Advanced Certification, giving our clients a unique guarantee of solution-focused excellence.